 Ceramic metal halide and light-emitting plasma technologies are less commonly used for emergency lighting due to their slower start-up times and higher energy consumption, making them less ideal for scenarios requiring immediate and energy-efficient light sources.

 Light quality and color rendering are critical factors in choosing the right lighting technology.
-Induction lamps have a Color Rendering Index (CRI) averaging 80, which indicates good color rendering potential.
+Induction lamps have a Color Rendering Index (CRI) averaging 80, which indicates good color rendering potential, and in many cases, induction lighting has a CRI that is often higher than LEDs.
 LEDs, however, can achieve CRI values between 70 and 90, offering a broader range of color representation possibilities.
+LEDs are also capable of producing high-quality white light through methods such as RGB mixing or phosphor conversion, enhancing their versatility for different applications.
 This makes LEDs particularly versatile in applications where accurate color rendering is essential.
+High-pressure sodium lamps, by contrast, have poor color rendering and a low scotopic/photopic (S/P) ratio, making them less effective for visibility and color accuracy compared to induction and LED lighting.

 Ceramic metal halide (CMH) lamps are renowned for their excellent color rendering, with a CRI often exceeding 90.
 This makes them ideal for applications where visual accuracy and color quality are paramount, such as in retail or display settings.
 However, they can be less energy-efficient compared to LEDs.